 - Office of Admissions is located east of the Alexander Building at 14th & Q Streets.
 A permit must be obtained from the Office of Admissions between the hours of 7:30 am - 7:30 pm.
 Any valid University of Nebraska-Lincoln parking permit is authorized to park in the lot between 7:30 pm - 7:30 am.

-- Morrill Hall is located immediately north of the building and is intended solely for individuals visiting the museum.
-Visitors to the museum are required to register their license plate and vehicle information on the logs located in reception area.
-Accessible parking for visitors to Morrill Hall is located on the east of the building along 14th Street.
-During the University of Nebraska-Lincoln home football game days, visitors are to park in a cashiered parking lot ($15) and walk to the museum; however, the accessible parking spaces, are reserved for Morrill Hall visitors ($15) only and are strictly enforced.
+- Morrill Hall Parking for Morrill Hall is located immediately east of the building along 14th Street and is intended solely for individuals visiting the museum.
+Additional metered parking, exclusive to Morrill Hall visitors, is located at the entrance of the parking lot north of Morrill Hall at 14th and Vine Streets.
+For both the free and the metered spots, visitors to the museum are required to register their license plate and vehicle information on the logs located in the reception area.
+Accessible parking for visitors to Morrill Hall is located on the east side of the building along 14th Street.

 - Jeffrey S. Raikes School of Computer Science and Management is located at the Kauffman Academic Residential Center.
 Visitors are required to register on the logs located in primary reception areas.

 - College of Law is intended for individuals visiting the College of Law.
 Visitors are required to register on the logs located in primary reception area.